tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - The 70% rule states that a property’s ARV should be about 70% of what it will appraise for when it’s ready to be sold.
 This allows for a certain amount of leeway when negotiating with tenants.

-- The 70% rule states that you should pay no more than 70% of a property’s ARV, minus any repairs.
-A wholesaler also needs to subtract their fees from that number.

 - Calculate the ARV of a property by multiplying its worth by a percentage.
 The percentage is determined by using a comparable property as a basis.
 The more similar the properties, the higher the percentage.
 After you determine the ARV, you can determine an offer price by subtracting the cost of repairs and your desired wholesaler fee.

-- The 70% rule states that for every $100,000 a property is worth, the investor will spend $70,000 in costs, such as closing costs, agent fees, and rehab costs.
-However, this rule does not apply to every situation and can be modified for more expensive or cheaper homes.

 - The second method is known as the Fixed Cost Method.
 With this method, you take the total costs of the house, such as holding costs, utilities, and closing expenses, and divide them among the number of units you are buying.
 The resulting number is known as the fixed costs.
 With this method, you can calculate your maximum allowable offer by subtracting your fixed costs from your appraised value.